 Dr. Marylin McKay

 Marylin McKay is an award-winning author and pre-eminent Canadian art historian.
 She received a PhD in Art History from the University of Toronto.
 She is the author of A National Soul: Canadian Mural Painting, 1860s to 1930s (McGill-Queen’s University Press, 2002), Picturing the Land, Narrating Territories in Canadian Landscape Art, 1500 to 1950 (McGill-Queen’s University Press, 2011), as well as articles in scholarly journals and chapters in books on North American art.
-Her current research interests include Canadian landscape art and Roman jewellery.
+Her current research is based on the Canadian reception of Walt Whitman.
+As part of this research she is working on a biography of Flora MacDonald Merrill Denison.

 Dr. Darrell Varga